davidrichards/davidrichards.github.io/_posts/2016-5-22-but-you-gotta-know-it.markdown

 That's where she gets into drawing Rex as a dinosaur and a table and a security guard that looks like a robber showing the authentication piece.
 You can see she got excited about one of my test snippets that mentioned a Fluffy Bunny Brigade.
 She couldn't stop laughing and had to draw bunnies.

 But, at the end of the day (around 1 in the morning), she was up watching Sherlock and I was putting my work away and I walked her through it.
-She worked with me for several hours and knew how we were building APIs.
-She had watched me test them.
-She had watched me use cURL and get things back.
+She had already worked with me for several hours that day.
+She knew how we were building APIs.
+She had watched me test them with an automated tool.
+She had watched me use cURL and get things back manually.
 I then showed her the new things.
 I showed my token authentication strategy and she got it.
 I showed her several end points and she knew enough to ask questions and get into it.

 She is getting the fundamentals.
 She has a passion.
 I didn't walk her through the thick of things.
 I walked her through the important part of things.
 I sincerely think I may have two budding coders living in my house right now because they are working on this from a useful angle.

 And this is the advice I'd give bootcamp people, whether they're just starting or trying to get into some of the development shops as they finish.  **Keep a passion for working the things they taught you.
 Keep building things and keep them simple.**  Show that you do this stuff and look for more ways to do this stuff.
-It's a little bit of a disconnect.
-You had so much knowledge and practical experience jammed into a few short weeks.
+It's a little bit of a disconnect: you had so much knowledge and practical experience jammed into a few short weeks and now you're out in the world trying to get a job.
 Let that be the beginning of something wonderful.
 Know it like skateboarding or wood working and you'll do just fine.